Oral Chlamydia: Symptoms, Treatment, At Home Testing

 What is Extragenital Chlamydia Testing?

-How Can You Get Chlamydia In The Mouth?
+How Can You Catch Chlamydia in the Mouth?

 Chlamydia is a bacterial infection transmitted through sexual contact with the penis, vagina, mouth, or anus of an infected partner.
-Certain Sexually Transmitted Infections (STIs) affect only the genital area.
-However, some STIs can affect other regions such as the mouth and throat as well.
+As we mentioned earlier, some STIs can affect other regions such as the mouth and throat as well.
 Chlamydia is one of these.

 Usually you get chlamydia in the throat by engaging in oral sex with a partner that has chlamydia.
-Chances are, like 80 percent of Americans, you’ve engaged in oral sex—which is why you should get an oral chlamydia test.
-Although chlamydia is one of the most common sexually transmitted diseases (STD), you probably won’t know if you have oral chlamydia without specifically testing for it.
+Chances are, like 80 percent of Americans, you’ve engaged in oral sex.
+Believe it or not, this is exactly why you should get an oral chlamydia test.
+Although chlamydia is one of the most common sexually transmitted infections, you probably won’t know if you have oral chlamydia without specifically testing for it.

 The area where you become infected is often linked to your sexual activity.
 For example, it is possible to catch oral chlamydia through performing oral sex on a partner who is carrying a genital infection.
 In the reverse example, if you are infected with throat chlamydia, you can spread the infection to your partner’s genitals.

 What Are the Most Common Oral Chlamydia Symptoms?